Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Neural network pipeline

 \section{Neural network pipeline}

-\cref{fig:cura_network_overview_diagram} shows an overview diagram of the \gls{NN} model used in this work.
-The network is a ResNet-like model~\citep{he2016deep}, except 1D and transposed.
-The network contains 60 trainable layers and \approximately{}$2\times10^7$ trainable parameters.
+The network is a ResNet-like model~\citep{he2016deep}, except 1D and transposed. \cref{fig:cura_network_overview_diagram} shows an overview diagram of the \gls{NN} model used in this work.
+Notably, the architecture includes no structure or mechanisms explicitly designed for \gls{SVF} modeling and can be trained to emulate other physical models.
+Our full \gls{NN} code, including all network architecture details, is open-source and available at \url{https://github.com/golmschenk/haplo}~\citep{olmschenk_2025_14814679}.
+The network contains 60 trainable layers with a total of \approximately{}$2\times10^7$ trainable parameters.

-Briefly, in addition to the standard advantages of a \gls{CNN} (\eg, weight sharing), a \gls{CNN} is apt for this task as feature locality is important in phase-folded \glspl{LC}, and these networks explicitly take this into account.
+For the \gls{NN}, briefly, in addition to the standard advantages of a \gls{CNN} (\eg, weight sharing), a \gls{CNN} is apt for this task as feature locality is important in phase-folded \glspl{LC}, and these networks explicitly take this into account.
+ResNet architectures are designed to overcome a problem of accuracy degardation of deep networks caused by the difficulty in optimizing deep layers~\citep{he2016deep}.
 ResNet architectures are robust structures that have been thoroughly tested on an enormous number of tasks.
 The specific architecture we built for this task was designed based on prior experience working with other \gls{LC} applications.
 Notably, the architecture includes no structure or mechanisms explicitly designed for \gls{SVF} modeling and can be trained to emulate other physical models.
-Our full \gls{NN} code, including all network architecture details, is open-source and available at \url{https://github.com/golmschenk/haplo}.